Millerb7/MyPortfolio/README.md

 # MyPortfolio
+Miller Boyd
-My Portfolio that will hold all my work in web development.
+This is my Portfolio that will hold all my work in web development.

 This project is my incomplete portfolio, meaning I will add to it as I can.
 I have created a clean and slick design that is optimal for user ease.
 Not to mention the website is responsive and can handle any dimensions.